-Found a little over 45 minutes to the south-west of Alicante, a pleasant drive from the airport, Orihuela offers a more authentic and traditional Spanish city.
+Located just over 45 minutes to the south-west of Alicante, an enjoyable drive from the airport, Orihuela offers the style and appeal of a traditional Spanish town.

-The birthplace of influential poet Miguel Hernandez, the city is well off the beaten path – away from the sand, sea and tourist hotspots you might associate with the region.
+The birthplace of influential poet Miguel Hernández, Orihuela is well off the beaten path – away from the sand, sea and tourist hotspots you might otherwise associate with the region.

-The more rural feel of the location makes it great for walkers and those looking for a simple and relaxed experience.
+The more rural ambience of the location makes it great for walkers and those looking for a simple and relaxed experience.

-There is a large expat population and Orihuela is especially popular with the British – this is definitely the place to explore a more natural and traditional side of the Alicante region.
+There is a large expat population, and Orihuela is especially popular with the British.

-Orihuela is undoubtedly one of the most storied towns on the Costa Blanca with an interesting past for you to delve into.
+Orihuela is one of the most storied towns on the Costa Blanca, with a fascinating past for you to delve into.

-Visitors can marvel at the ruins of Castillo Orihuela – this castle once stood and made Orihuela one of the most important settlements in the region.
-It was the destruction of the castle that led to Alicante becoming the major city.
+Visitors can marvel at the ruins of Castillo Orihuela, a castle which once enhanced Orihuela’s status as one of the most important settlements in the area.
+In fact, the destruction of the castle led to Alicante becoming a major city.

-Inside the town itself there are plenty of interesting things to see too.
+Inside the town itself there are plenty of interesting landmarks to view…

-The main church of the town is Orihuela Cathedral.
-Initially built as a gothic church, it was ‘promoted’ to cathedral status in the 16th century.
+The main church is Orihuela Cathedral.
+Initially built as a Gothic church, it was “promoted” to cathedral status in the 16th century.

-Built over the top of an Islamic mosque, the cathedral has a mix of architectural styles including Valencian Gothic, Renaissance features and even an organ from a Baroque renovation in 1733.
+Built over the top of an Islamic mosque, the cathedral features a mix of architectural styles, including Valencian Gothic and Renaissance, a grand and impressive interior – and even an organ from a Baroque renovation in 1733.

 If you are interested in getting in a little golf during your time in Spain, Orihuela should definitely be on your list of places to visit.

-There are five golf courses in close proximity to the city all with high quality facilities, perfect for all skill levels:
+There are five golf courses in close proximity to the city, all with high-quality facilities, idea for all skill levels:

 - Vistabella Golf